 Causes of Eating Disorders

-Approximately 10 million adolescents and adults in the United States suffer from eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, overeating and obesity, or compulsive exercising.
+Nearly 30 million adolescents and adults in the United States suffer from eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, avoidant and restrictive food intake disorder, or compulsive exercising.

 Eating disorders are mental illnesses caused by numerous factors.
 They can impair normal functioning, hinder mental health and present significant health risks.
 They often co-occur with other mental disorders, such as depression.
 Lindner Center of HOPE can help.